netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

     }
 ```

-The key part of the client configuration.
-All preceding configuration was done to be able to configure `OAuth2ClientAuthenticationProcessingFilter`.
+All preceding configuration is done to be able to configure `OAuth2ClientAuthenticationProcessingFilter` - the key part of the client configuration..
 This is the filter where OAuth2 authentication happens - where Api-Gateway is getting the access token.
 <br> First filter is created and configured with:
- * login uri - the uri that filter will process to perform login
+ * login URI - the URI that filter will process to perform login
  * authenticationSuccessHandler - what to do if authentication is successful
  * `OAuth2RestTemplate` - so the filter can obtain access token
  * `TokenService` - to load authentication by access token